-Many parties to a custody dispute ask me whether their children will have to testify and what weight will the Court give to the child’s opinion and thoughts.
+Many parties to a child custody dispute ask me whether their children will have to testify and what weight will the Court give to the child’s opinion and thoughts.
 Parents are understandably concerned whether a child will be asked to choose sides in this battle between the child’s parents.
 This is so, not only because a parent might have concern that the child might select the other parent; a thoughtful parent is concerned that their child would be put in that position at all.

 If you are involved in custody litigation in a courtroom setting, in most jurisdictions, a Judge will interview the child or children involved.
 Jurisdictions have different procedures as to how this interview is conducted.
 In Pennsylvania, while the attorneys have a right to be in the room with the Judge, the parents do not.
 Further, most attorneys will decline the opportunity to be present when the Judge interviews the child.